vishalcoder0912/ai-careeerveda/docs/TESTING_REPORT.md

 is stated explicitly with the reason and where it now runs instead — nothing in this report is inferred from reading the code.

+> **Superseded on CI.** This report predates the move to Jenkins.
+Every
+> `.github/workflows/*` and Dependabot reference below describes a setup that no
+> longer exists — in particular, the scans listed as running in `quality.yml`
+> (audit, Semgrep, Trivy, Lighthouse, k6) now run nowhere automatically.
+The gate
+> is `Jenkinsfile`: lint, unit, e2e and build, then a promotion of `dev` to
+> `main`.
+See the CI / CD section of the README.
+The measurements stand.

 ---

 ## Summary